Singer Aaron Carter dead at 34

 The Los Angeles County Sheriff's Department said it received a call about a death at a home in Lancaster, California, just before 11 a.m.
 Saturday.
 A person was pronounced dead at the scene.
 The sheriff's department said authorities are investigating.

-In addition to releasing four albums, Carter appeared on Nickelodeon, and toured with the boyband The Backstreet Boys for some time.
+In addition to releasing five albums, Carter appeared on Nickelodeon, and toured with the boyband The Backstreet Boys for some time.
 His older brother was a member of that group.

 for more features.